AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fa-packages-01:

-1. In |SPARK| the elaboration of a package shall only update, directly or indirectly, variables declared immediately within the package.
+1. The elaboration of a package shall not update, directly or indirectly, a reachable element of a variable that is not declared immediately within the package.
+[Roughly speaking, this means that the outputs of the notional spec and body elaboration subprograms shall all be objects declared immediately within the package.]

+.. _tu-fa-packages-02:

+2. The elaboration of a package declaration or body shall not leave any object in the Moved state unless the object was already in the Moved state at the start of that elaboration.

 .. _etu-packages: